dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms.md

                                           Validators.maxLength(500)])],
 ```

-These validators then will be put in an array in the `Validators.compose()` method call.
+These validators then will be put in an array in the `Validators.compose()` method call, like above.